Full details of the 2026 Ledbury Big Breakfast now available

 • Artisan Kitchen Jams and Marmalades

-• Ludlow Porridge and Granola
+• Ludlow Nut company Porridge and Granola

 • Our own prepared food

-Handley Organics (Shop), 5 High Street
+Handley Organic (Shop), 5 High Street

 All day FRI & SAT